You can view recordings by using the administration web interface or by embedding our DVR player on a web page.

-The timeline bar consists of several zones indicated with different colors.
-The red color means no recording at this time, green means that a video record exists, and blue means the current hour, and gray means the future.
+The timeline bar (9) consists of several zones indicated with different colors: red color means no recording at this time, green means that a video record exists, blue means the current hour, and gray means the future.

-You can click anywhere on the timeline bar or move the playback slider (8) to begin playing the video starting from that time.
-Also you can use buttons to browse the video:
+You can click anywhere on the timeline bar or move the playback slider (8) to begin playing the video starting from that point.
+You can also use the following buttons to browse the timeline:

-- "-" and "+" for “zooming” a time period, so you can select a time more precisely
+- "-" and "+" (4) for zooming a time period, so you can select a time more precisely.

-- "<" and ">" for moving a time period to an earlier or later time than displayed on the screen (you are not moving the video itself).
+- "<" and ">" (5) for moving forward and backward along the timeline to an earlier or later time than displayed on the screen (you are not moving the video itself).